- City Council

 Duties & Responsibilities

 Advisory bodies have the authority and duty to consider, advise, and/or recommend to the City Council or city manager regarding its area of interest.
 These recommendations may encompass, but are not limited to, programming of improvements, land acquisition, development or ordinances, and development of public interest.
-The advisory body shall have other authorities and duties as the City Council may, by ordinance, confer upon it.
+The advisory bodies shall have other authorities and duties as the City Council may, by ordinance or resolution, confer upon it.

 As an aid to orderly and efficient conduct of these meetings, an agenda is prepared in advance of each meeting by the city staff member assigned to the advisory body.
-The agenda normally includes citizens' communications, public hearings, and commissioners' / committee members' consideration on matters referred to them by the City Council, city manager, and city staff.
+The agenda normally includes citizens' communications, public hearings, and advisory board members' consideration on matters referred to them by the City Council, City Manager, and City staff.
+To view the agenda and minutes of current and past meetings, please visit the Agenda Center.

-Staff members prepare supporting documents and materials, which are submitted to the commissioners / committee members with their agenda in advance of meetings.
-It is the responsibility of commissioners / committee members to familiarize themselves with such information.
+Staff members prepare supporting documents and materials, which are submitted to the advisory board members with their agenda in advance of meetings.
+It is the responsibility of advisory board members to familiarize themselves with such information.
 If necessary, they should make field visits to areas where situations are under consideration prior to meetings, in order to be fully prepared to discuss, evaluate, and act on matters brought before the advisory body at its next regular meeting.

 Professional & Civic Groups